 {

-// Create a DataTable with some sample data
+// Create a DataTable with columns

 DataTable dataTable = new DataTable("Employee");